 For attorneys who charge on an hourly basis, they may have to assess whether a client is likely to pay their legal bills.
 If a client has a poor track record of paying any past legal bills, the attorney may be hesitant to take the case.

 A Wheaton personal injury attorney will assess how long a case is likely to take.
 An attorney may be busy with other cases and simply not have the time to devote to a new case.
 Some personal injury cases wrap up fairly quickly, while others can take months or even years to reach a conclusion.
 All of these time factors must be considered by the attorney.

 A lawyer must also consider whether they have the skills necessary to win the case in question.
 Some attorneys specialize in particular areas of personal injury law but may have limited experience in other areas.
 For example, an attorney may have vast experience in car accident cases but not much in medical malpractice cases.
 Each attorney will determine whether they have the skills necessary for each particular case.

 A lawyer must make an assessment of each potential plaintiff (the person injured).
 In personal injury cases, it may be necessary for the plaintiff to testify in front of a jury.
 If there are negative aspects of a plaintiff, such as serious criminal history, an attorney may decline to take their case.
 There are also times when a plaintiff pursues a personal injury case every few years, something that can be used against them and diminish their credibility.

-An attorney will weigh every aspect of the case, including all evidence involved.
+An Illinois personal injury attorney will weigh every aspect of the case, including all evidence involved.
 If there are issues that make it difficult to prove the facts of the case, the attorney may decline to take the case.
 There is a big difference between something a person knows to be true and something that can be proven with facts in a court.
 For example, in a car accident with no witnesses and no surveillance, it may be difficult to prove which driver was at fault.
 Even if one driver was at fault in the case, proving that may not be easy.